 In this course we will study the development of the epic in Middle Eastern and Graeco-Roman antiquity.
 Readings will include "The Epic of Gilgamesh," selections from the Hebrew Bible, "The Iliad," "The Odyssey," Hesiod's "Theogony" and " Works and Days," Vergil's "The Aeneid" and Ovid's "The Metamorphoses."
+This interdisciplinary course does not count toward the completion of any diversification requirement.
 Prerequisite: sophomore standing.